d99kris/idntag/README.md

 Supported Platforms
 ===================
-Idntag is primarily developed and tested on Linux.
+Idntag is developed and tested on Linux and macOS.

 Installation
 ============